IN-SPIRE Grant Program

 • The budget should be formatted as a table with 3 columns: the item to be purchased, the number of items and the cost per item.

-• The budget should include categories such as supplies, equipment and any other expenses required to complete the study.
+• The budget should include categories such as supplies, equipment and any other expenses required to complete the study (animal purchase and housing costs).
 Categories in amounts less than $1,000 do not have to be itemized

 • If animals are to be purchased, please state the number and species